sebinxavi/ansible-apache-installation/README.md

-# Ansible script for Installing Apache & Hosting Simple Site
+# Ansible script for Installing Apache & Hosting a Simple Site

 This Ansible Script will helps to Install Apache and Host a Simple Website.
 Ansible is an open source IT Configuration Management, Deployment & Orchestration tool.
 It aims to provide large productivity gains to a wide variety of automation challenges.